sylvainthery/ASTex-ICube.github.io/index.md

 ### Software to install:
 - VisualStudio C++ (2015 min)
 - CMake (3.0 min),
-- [ninja](https://ninja-build.org/) for multi-threaded compilation of dependencies
+- jom (already installed if you have QtCreator) for multi-threaded compilation of dependencies

 ### Source to downloads:
 - get sources of zlib